- Helping schools understand the challenges military Families face

 Home School Legal Defense Association provides information on home school law, and general support and information about homeschooling.

 Home School Services is a CYS sponsored educational support program that is geared to support home school Families in the Tennessee Valley.
+Participants must be registered through Parent Central Services to utilize the Homeschool Program.

 Four Areas of Support: